 Schedule meeting with the Field Department immediately after you deposit (Full-time and Advanced Standing Program students only)

-Register for classes (registration begins December 10, 2013) Please be certain to consult sample program plans and to read all the sections on the Registration Information tab before registering for classes and ordering books.
+Register for classes (registration begins Friday, December 5, 2014) Please be certain to consult the sample program plans and to read all the sections on the Registration Information tab before registering for classes and ordering books.

 Statistics course (if required, must be completed before classes commence)

-Writing Assessment SW 31A (for students entering in Fall only)
+Writing Assessment (for students beginning in the Fall semester only)